-The College of the Holy Cross has developed a licensing program for the use of its trademarks and other symbols ("marks") which have become associated with the College.
-The College name, logos, and seal are registered trademarks.
-The College of the Holy Cross has contracted with the Licensing Resource Group (LRG) to help manage the licensing program.
+The College of the Holy Cross has developed a licensing program for the use of its name, trademarks and other symbols ("marks") which have become associated with the College.
+The College has assigned responsibility for the administration of the program to the director of Auxiliary Services, and Holy Cross has contracted with Exemplar Associates to help manage the licensing program.

-Any questions should be directed to:
+Questions should be directed to:

 Director of Auxiliary Services